ethereumjs/ethereumjs-config/packages/typescript/README.md

 }
 ```

-Use CLI commands above in `package.json`:
+Use CLI commands above in your `package.json`:

 ```json
   "scripts": {